December 30, 2009

 2. Heat 3 tablespoons of oil in a large skillet over medium heat, add the shredded carrots and saute for about 5 minutes, add the slivered almonds, then add the sliced orange peels.
 Continue sauteing for an additional 5 minutes.

-4. In a large bowl wash the rice with cool water a few times.
-Soak the rice in 8 cups of water, add 4 tablespoons salt and set aside for at least a couple of hours.
+4. In a large bowl, wash the rice with cool water a few times.
+Soak the rice in 8 cups of water, add 4 tablespoons of salt, and set aside for at least a couple of hours.

-5. In a large non stick pot, bring 3 quarts of water to a rapid boil over medium-high heat.
-Drain the rice and pour into the boiling water.
-Bring the water back to a boil for about 7 minutes or until the grains are long, soft on the outside and hard in the center.
+5. In a large non-stick pot, bring 3 quarts of water to a rapid boil over medium-high heat.
+Drain the rice and pour it into the boiling water.
+Bring the water back to a boil for about 7 minutes or until the grains are long, soft on the outside, and hard in the center.
 Drain the rice in a colander and rinse the par-boiled rice with cool water.

 Enjoy!